 What You Need to Know About Osteoarthritis

 The most common type of arthritis, osteoarthritis is also known as age-related arthritis and degenerative joint disease.
 While it can affect people of any age, it is more common in older individuals.
 Studies show that 70 percent of people over the age of 70 have some evidence of the condition.
 Along with age, risk factors include obesity, injury or repetitive use, a family history and muscle weakness.
+Although there can be many risk factors, there are treatments that may help people living with osteoarthritis to have a better, more pain free life.

 What is Osteoarthritis?